 Help, I want to keep a pet in my unit

-Standard By-law 11 is identified in the Queensland Body Corporate Act as
+Standard by-law 11 is identified in the Queensland Body Corporate and Community Management Act as

 Keeping of animals